elipinska/freeagent-api-demo/README.md

 # README

 A simple and entirely unofficial Rails app which I've cobbled together as a demo of the authentication process for the FreeAgent API.
-It allows you to go through the full OAuth flow, refresh your tokens and try out some sample endpoints (at the moment of writing, only GET requests are supported).
+It allows you to go through the full OAuth flow, refresh your tokens, and try out available endpoints.

 ![alt text](https://github.com/elipinska/freeagent-api-demo/blob/master/readme-images/screenshot.png "Authentication page")